hukkax/Propulse/README.md

+# Propulse Tracker

-Propulse Tracker is a crossplatform application for making Amiga ProTracker compatible tracker modules.
-It uses an Impulse/Schism Tracker style user interface.
+A crossplatform tracker for making Amiga ProTracker compatible tracker modules using an Impulse/Schism Tracker style user interface.

+Currently tested to build and run on Windows, Linux and macOS.

 Features: